 Malagalage Don Gunasena was a mere school boy at Wesley College when he first peered in fascination through the windows, as the rolling wheels of the huge Wharfdale machines were moving to churn out sheets of printed matter in the presses on Dam Street.
 Even while in school, he ran errands for the printers just to get a closer look at the printing presses.

 His adventurous and entrepreneurial spirit always found him looking for better prospects.
 He later worked as the manager for Wijewickremage John Appuhami’s Victor press on Dias Place.
 Here he played the role of salesman, canvasser, bill collector, designer and printer.
-As a salesman he use to start of early to visit many establishments to obtain printing jobs from customers and return to the office at around 10 a.m.
+As a salesman he was accustomed to an early start and would visit numerous establishments to obtain printing jobs, and would thereafter return to the office at around 10 am.
 Assuming that Gunasena was habitually late, he was reprimanded.
 The honourable young Gunasena immediately tendered his resignation.
 A week later Appuhami apologised on behalf of his poor judgment and asked him to return to work.
 Gunasena refused; as he had made up his mind, never again to work under anybody.

-Appuhami then proposed that Gunasena buy the press but then again he declined, as he did not have the money to do so.
-Then Appuhami suggested that he was willing to accept the payment on installments.
+Appuhami then proposed that gunasena buy the press, but, then again he declined, as he did not have the necessary funds.
+Then Appuhami suggested that he was willing to accept the payment in installments.
 Gunasena agreed and this was the defining moment, way back in 1913.
 With determination complemented by hard work, Gunasena surged forward.
 Success and progress came quickly and he was able to buy additional secondhand machinery from N.S.
 Fernando and company.
 He installed the new machinery on First Cross Street, in Pettah, in 1917 and named it New Victor Press.
 Two years later he relocated to Fifth Cross Street.

 In 1925, he expanded the business with new machinery and staff, relocating it to Fifth Cross Street.
-The business being his alone, he named it M. D. GUNASENA AND COMPANY.
-This same year the company ventured into book publishing with sales and distribution handled by K.D.
+The business being sole-owned, he named it M. D. GUNASENA AND COMPANY.
+This same year, Company ventured into book publishing with sales and distribution handled by K.D.
 Perera & Sons, J.D.
 Fernando & Company and W.E.
 Bastian & Company.
-In 1926 Gunasena acquired a small firm of Book publishers named C.Boteju & Company on Dam Street.
-Armed with stocks and a few copyrights the company began to operate as a bookseller.
-In 1929 the business expanded rapidly and the company was relocated to Norris Road (Olcott Mawatha), its current headquarters.
-The bookshop operation was carried out from Olcott Mawatha, the printing happened in the middle of the premises and the wholesale operation was at the rear, opening out to Maliban Street.
+In 1926, Gunasena acquired a small firm of Book publishers named C.Boteju & Company on Dam Street.
+Armed with stocks and a few copyrights, The company began to operate as a bookseller.
+In 1929, The business expanded rapidly and the company was relocated to Norris Road (Olcott Mawatha), its current headquarters.
+The bookshop operation was carried out from Olcott Mawatha, the printing was conducted in the central/mid region/area of the premises and the wholesale operation was carried out at the rear, opening out to Maliban Street.

-At that time the Company was at the forefront of the Publishing Industry.
-Many prestigious titles from legendary authors like, Martin Wickramasinghe; Professor Gunapala Malalasekera, V.D. de Lanerolle, Dr. E.W.
+At that time, the Company was at the forefront of the Publishing Industry.
+Many prestigious titles from legendary authors such as, Martin Wickramasinghe, Professor Gunapala Malalasekera, V.D. de Lanerolle, Dr. E.W.
 Adikaram, and Munidasa Kumaratunga were and continue to be published by the company.

-In 1949 artist G. S. Fernando created the famous logo.
-The scribe in the logo is a representation of Gurulugomi the author of Amawatura and Dharmapradipika written in the 12th Century.
-The logo was first used in Martin Wickramasinghe’s Sahityodaya Katha book published in the same year, 1949.
-Ever since that the logo has become the symbol of quality literature in the country.
+In 1949 artist G. S. Fernando created the famous Company logo.
+The scribe depicted in the company logo is a representation of Gurulugomi, the renowned author of Amawatura and Dharmapradipika, written in the 12th century.
+The logo was initially used in Martin Wickramasinghe’s Sahityodaya Katha book, which was published the same year, in 1949, 1949.
+Ever Since then, the logo represents quality literature in the country.

-By 1959, the company was publishing almost 300 titles a year virtually a book a day.
-The same year the company reopened the doors of its new building at Olcott Mawatha.
-The spacious state of the art multi storied bookstore was the second largest bookstore in the world with the other being in Helsinki built a year earlier.
-Ever since that day, we never looked back but surged forward to become the market leaders in the fields of Publishing, Printing, Bookselling and Education.
+By 1959, the company was publishing almost 300 titles a year, virtually a book a day.
+The same year, the company opened the doors of its new building, located at Olcott Mawatha.
+The spacious, state-of-the-art, multi-storied bookstore was the second largest bookstore in the world, considering the first largest bookstore built in Helsinki, a year earlier.
+Since then, we have never looked back, but surged forward and attained our goal of becoming the market leaders in the fields of Publishing, Printing, Bookselling and Education.

 This is the story of the humble beginnings of our company.
-It is the Founder’s vision, corporate values and the innovative spirit that continue steer this company forward.
-We believe and it has been widely accepted that, “We Taught the Nation to Read.“
+It is the founder’s vision, corporate values and the innovative spirit that continue to steer this company forward.
+We firmly believe and it has been widely accepted that, “We Taught the Nation to Read.”

 The Founder M.D.
 Gunasena leases out Victor Press making his entry into the printing industry.